 HNSC 5190 and 5191 are courses that offer new and/or experimental classes.
 The specific topics may change from semester to semester.
-It is recommended that students look for email communication about these courses, examine posters near the department office and review the schedule of courses to determine the topics covered in specific semesters.
+It is recommended that students look for email communication about these courses and review the schedule of courses to determine the topics covered in specific semesters.

 In addition to the HNSC major requirements, students must complete the Brooklyn College general education requirements as specified in the Brooklyn College course catalogue.
+Students may contact the Center for Academic Advisement and Student Success (CAASS) for further information.